 To invert the selection, either right-click or Control + click on any part of the current selection and then click Select Inverse, or you can press Control + Shift + I (Win) or Command + Shift + I (Mac).

-With your selection tool of choice still active, right-click or Control + click anywhere on the selection and press Make Work Path.
+With your selection tool of choice still active, right-click or Control + click anywhere on the selection and click Make Work Path.

 Tolerance in the context of making paths refers to how a path is allowed to deviate from its contours.
 If your tolerance value is a small number, then the path will follow the contour super closely.
 If it’s a large number, then your path will be very rounded.

-Now that you have a vector mask at the ready, you can save the file in its vector format!
-With vectors, you can save the file as an SVG or EPS.
+With vectors, you can export the file as an EPS or SVG.
 Both generally achieve the same result, but the difference is that SVG files are used for vectors that go on the web, and EPS files are used for vectors that go into a print workflow.

-Once the change has gone into effect, go back to File > Export > Export As.
-You can also use the Alt + Shift + Control + W (Win) or Option + Shift + Command + W (Mac) hotkeys to access the same feature.
-This will prompt the Export window.
+Go to File > Export As or press Alt + Shift + Control + W (Win) or Option + Shift + Command + W (Mac) and select SVG from the format drop-down menu.

-If you need an EPS file extension instead, all you need to do is go to File > Save a Copy or press Alt + Control + S (Win) or Option + Command + S (Mac).
+If you need an EPS file extension, all you need to do is go to File > Save a Copy or press Alt + Control + S (Win) or Option + Command + S (Mac).

 This will prompt the traditional Save window.
 When pressing the Save as type dropdown menu, just go down to Photoshop EPS, and that’s it!